AsmitaAkshayNikam/Adventure-Works-Sales-Analysis/README.md

 - What is the overall sales trend?
 - Which products are top sellers?
 - What are the peak sales periods?

+### Result

+### Recommendations
+Based on the analysis, we offer the following recommendations to drive Adventure Works towards data-driven excellence:
+- Segmented Marketing : Implement targeted marketing campaigns tailored to specific customer segments identified as high-potential like Australia and the United States of America.
+- Product Strategy : Reevaluate the performance of underperforming products and consider product improvements or discontinuation.
+Market Expansion : Explore expansion opportunities in identified untapped markets and regions.
+- Pricing : Implement a standard pricing for all products.
+The price of products should be higher than the cost price.
+ Customer - Centric Approach : Prioritize customer satisfaction and retention strategies based on customer insights.